-At DPD, we want to ensure that the parcel delivery process can continue to be as smooth as possible regardless of what Brexit agreement is reached.
-We’ll have updates here on our Brexit page so save the link for future reference.
+At DPD, we are working towards a Hard Brexit- No Deal Scenario as of Oct 31st.
+We want to ensure that the parcel delivery process can continue to be as smooth as possible regardless of what Brexit agreement is reached.

-In the event that customs processes become a fact of life for trade between UK and Ireland, duties and taxes will be payable on purchases.
 DPD intends to declare goods on your behalf and will collect duties and taxes from you in advance of delivery.
 You’ll receive messaging from us with a link to a payment platform.
-For information, import duty is calculated on a number of key factors like commodity code, value of the item and the cost of transportation on the parcel/s.
+For information, import duty is calculated on a number of key factors like commodity code, value of the item and the cost of transportation on the parcels.

 These charges must be paid up front before the goods can be released for delivery.

 Some helpful tips are below when receiving parcels from UK to EU and EU to UK.

 - If no deal is reached all goods travelling between EU and UK will have to be customs cleared.
 This includes goods that are being sent as gifts.

 - The customs duty and VAT are not included in the sale price unless stated by the shipper at point of sale.
 Please ensure that you are aware of the terms when buying.